 Explains how commissioners and health professionals can use data and analysis for decisions about dementia services and interventions.

-Public Health England brings together and analyses data on dementia from across the health and care system and produces resources to help improve services and outcomes.
+The Office for Health Improvement and Disparities (OHID) brings together and analyses data on dementia from across the health and care system, and produces resources to help improve services and outcomes.

 Understanding dementia locally

-The accompanying dementia data catalogue lists indicators and datasets which can be used to find out more about dementia and dementia services locally and nationally.
+The ‘further resources’ section of the dementia profile contains signposting links to dementia-related data products, indicators and data sets that can be used to find out more about dementia and dementia services locally and in England.